abirek/optimo-development/README.md

 `docker-compose up -d`

+It will take a short while for the need to setup *mysql* and *rabbitmq* services.
 Once the microservice is up and running you can get currently generated fibonacci numbers by sending a HTTP GET request to the endpoint

 `http://127.0.0.1:5000/numbers`